Arcade Processes for Informed Martingale Interpolation: Arcade processes

 For this choice of interpolating coefficients, $B_{T_2}$ has an influence on the paths of the AP on $(T_0,T_1)$.
 Combining the interpolating coefficients $f_0$ from Eq. (\ref{f0}) and $f_2$ from Eq. (\ref{f2}), we can find an interpolating coefficient $f_1$, such that a Brownian AP with these interpolating coefficients is Markovian:

-The key to building non-standard APs is to break each sub-interval into several pieces, and to define the interpolating coefficients by parts on these pieces while making sure that they remain continuous, and that the expression of $K_A$ in Eq. (\ref{KA}) has separable variables. \end{ex}
+The key to building non-standard APs is to break each interval into several sub-intervals, and to define the interpolating coefficients piecewise on these sub-intervals while guaranteeing that they remain continuous, and that the expression of $K_A$ in Eq. (\ref{KA}) has separable variables. \end{ex}